 - Ease of cleaning

 - Size: Consider the size of the machine and how much cotton candy it can produce at one time.
-If you plan on using the machine for large events or parties, look for a larger machine with a higher output capacity.
+If you plan on using the machine for large events or parties, look for a larger machine with a higher output capacity or performance.

 - Dome or rim guard included?
 Stray bits of sugar can fling outside of the machine

 - What kind of sugar to put inside?
 Hard candies, table sugar, floss sugar?
 Cheaper machines are not powerful enough to properly melt down hard candies.
 Here are some fun, tasty candies to put inside a machine.